 My agency's consumption of a service didn't change but we received additional funding.
-Why?

-Like all state agencies, CS providers receive funding for things above their existing base budget such as the global compensation items that all agencies receive.
+Like all state agencies, CS providers receive funding for things above their existing base budget such as global compensation items.
 Additionally, there are other services that must be paid for that benefit state agencies and the public.
 These costs are distributed to state agencies using a prescribed methodology.

-For another example, let's say statewide human resource staff receive a targeted class wage increase that will cause OFM and DES statewide human resource efforts to cost \$100 more.
-In this case, the methodology of the Allocation Split is the percentage of total statewide staff.
-Therefore, the Department of Corrections would receive \$12 because they have 12% of the total statewide staff.
-And the funding source of that \$12 would be informed by the Fund Split form submitted by the agency during the biennial budget submittal.
-If the Fund Split submitted was 100% GFS, DOC would receive appropriation for \$12 GFS for this item, and so on.
+Example 2: Statewide human resource staff receive a targeted class wage increase that will cause OFM and DES statewide human resource efforts to cost \$100 more.
+In this case, the methodology of the allocation split is the percentage of total statewide staff.
+The Department of Corrections has 12% of the total statewide staff, therefore they would receive \$12 (\$100 12%).

+The funding source of the \$12 would come from the fund split form submitted during the biennial budget submittal.
+If the fund split submitted was 100% GFS, DOC would receive appropriation for \$12 GFS for this item.